-- I, do solemnly and sincerely declare that: - 1.
-I am a director of the applicant (named in the application form accompanying this declaration); - 2. the information provided in this application is true and correct to the best of my knowledge; - 3.
-I am aware of the requirements under the Water Industry Competition Act 2006 (NSW) (WIC Act) for the licence being applied for; - 4. the applicant corporation is not a disqualified corporation within the meaning of the WIC Act; - 5. the applicant corporation is not, within the meaning of section 10(3)(b) of the WIC Act, a related entity of a disqualified corporation that would have a direct or indirect interest in, or influence on, the carrying out of the activities that the licence (the subject of the application in relation to which this declaration is made) would authorise if granted; - 6. no director or person concerned in the management of the applicant corporation is,
+I, do solemnly and sincerely declare that:

+- 1. I am a director of the applicant (named in the application form accompanying this declaration); - 2. the information provided in this application is true and correct to the best of my knowledge; - 3.
+I am aware of the requirements under the Water Industry Competition Act 2006 (NSW) (WIC Act) for the licence being applied for; - 4. the applicant corporation is not, for the purpose of section 10(3)(a) of the WIC Act, a disqualified corporation (as defined in the Dictionary of the WIC Act); - 5. the applicant corporation is not, for the purpose of section 10(3)(b) of the WIC Act, a related entity of a disqualified corporation (as defined in the Dictionary of the WIC Act) that would have a direct or indirect interest in, or influence on, the carrying out of the activities that the licence (the subject of the application in relation to which this declaration is made), if granted, would authorise; - 6.
+I have the authority to make this application on behalf of the applicant (named in the application form accompanying this declaration);